bodo-ai/Bodo/docs/api_docs/BodoSQL.md

     Compute the skew over the window, or `NULL` if the window contains fewer than 4 non-`NULL` entries.

+#### BITOR_AGG
+-   `#!sql BITOR_AGG`

+    Outputs the bitwise OR of every input in the window, or `#!sql NULL` if the window has no non-`#!sql NULL` elements.
+    Accepts floating point values, integer values, and strings.
+Strings are interpreted directly as numbers, converting to 64-bit floating point numbers.

 #### BOOLOR_AGG
 -   `#!sql BOOLOR_AGG`